Arlindo Gomes Furtado

-Arlindo Gomes Furtado, CSSp (born 15 November 1949) is a Cape Verdean Catholic prelate who has served as Bishop of Santiago de Cabo Verde since 2009.
+Arlindo Gomes Furtado (born 15 November 1949) is a Cape Verdean Catholic prelate who has served as Bishop of Santiago de Cabo Verde from 2009 to 2026.
 He was the first Bishop of Mindelo from 2004 to 2009.

 He studied for several years in Coimbra, Portugal, while preparing for his ordination, and several more as a professor there after becoming a priest.
-He is a member of the Redemptorists.
 Pope Francis made him a cardinal in 2015, the first from Cape Verde.

 Early life and education

-Arlindo Gomes Furtado was born in 15 November 1949 in Figueira das Naus, a village of the municipality of Santa Catarina, to Ernesto Robaldo Gomes and Maria Furtado; he was baptized in August 1951.
+Arlindo Gomes Furtado was born on 15 November 1949 in Figueira das Naus, a village of the municipality of Santa Catarina, to Ernesto Robaldo Gomes and Maria Furtado; he was baptized in August 1951.
 He studied at a primary school in nearby Achada Lem and by October 1962 completed his secondary education at the Seminary of São José in Praia.
 From 1971 to 1976, Furtado studied theology in Coimbra, Portugal.

 He returned to Cape Verde and was ordained a deacon on 9 May 1976 by Paulino do Livramento Évora, Bishop of Santiago.
 He worked at the Nossa Senhora da Graça until Bishop Evora ordained him a priest on 18 July 1976 and made him parish vicar there.
 From 1978 to 1986 he was rector of the Seminary of São José.
 From 1986 to 1990 he studied in Rome, earning a licentiate in biblical science at the Pontifical Biblical Institute.